To evaluate trade spend effectiveness, specific KPIs (including ROI) are used to gauge success.

 As most finance, trade and sales people know, promotions are often used to lure in new buyers or push incremental volume.
 Of course, setting the precedent that negative ROI promotions are the norm is equally as dangerous as not calculating ROI at all.

 Instead, CPG companies need to balance ROI against the objective they’re trying to achieve.

 - Is the promotion accepted by your retail partner?

 With TPO, a single version of trade metrics becomes available, providing quantifiable ROI and performance KPIs.

 Redirecting ROI Realities

+In a world where companies are investing millions of dollars in ineffective promotions, even a small percentage improvement will add significantly to the bottom line.
 Optimizing promotional ROI is the number one priority according to a survey we conducted with CPG finance, trade marketing and sales professionals.

 CPG companies are, and should be, demanding more than just a sunken cost from their trade investment.
-As such, it falls on the shoulders of finance, sales and trade marketing leaders to encourage their organizations to apply the trade promotion tools that manage ROI – as both a metric of past success and as a shifting variable – to optimize and protect trade investments in the future.
+As such, it falls on the shoulders of finance, sales, and trade marketing leaders to encourage their organizations to apply the trade promotion tools that manage ROI – as both a metric of past success and as a shifting variable – to optimize and protect trade investments in the future.